Archive for: Art. 104 IPL

 January 2nd, 2008, Tomasz Rychlicki

-There is a very interesting judgement of the Voivodeship Administrative Court in Warsaw of 11 October 2007, case file VI SA/Wa 1215/07.
-It concerns a dispute regarding an industrial design of a handle for cutlery which is registered for Gerlach S.A.
-The Court had to decide about the novelty of a design based on electronic evidences.
+The Voivodeship Administrative Court in Warsaw in its judgment of 11 October 2007 case file VI SA/Wa 1215/07 decided on the novelty of an industrial design based on electronic evidences.
 The court ruled that such evidences are not sufficient.
 A CD print-out from a database can not be treated as a legal document with an unquestionable date since there are graphical tools which make a modification of such data an easily possibility.
 In this case such a proof can not be deemed a proper evidence if it is not properly certified.
 Also a statement issued by a private company is not enough unless it is supported by invoices or official publications of catalogues of exhibitions where such product was shown.
 A compact disk has to be certified by an expert as regards to a date it was burned.